CivicActions/agile-california/documentation/usds-checklist.md

 2. NA
 3. NA
 4. NA
-5. AWS infrastructure is FedRAMP certified.
+5. AWS infrastructure is FedRAMP certified, including in the region we are using.
 6. CivicActions uses Docker and other Infrastructure as Code tools to automate and control the configuration and deployment of development and production environments.

 #### key questions
 - Does the service collect personal information from the user?
 How is the user notified of this collection?